-- A computer algorithm doesn’t understand news and events like a human does, which can impact the share price
+- A computer algorithm doesn’t understand news and events like a human does, which can impact stock prices

-Step 2: Learn how to interpret key company metrics
+Step 2: Interpret key company metrics to analyze a stock

 We’ll start off with some of the most popular metrics used in fundamental analysis.

-Market capitalization — often called “market cap” — is the total dollar market value of the company’s shares.
+Market capitalization — often called “market cap” — is the total dollar market value of a company’s stocks.
 Market cap is used to determine the company’s size.
 Typically, the bigger the market cap, the safer the company and the investment.

-Smaller cap companies, on the other hand, are riskier but they can have a bigger upside.
-Also, chances are higher that small-cap companies could be acquired by larger companies, which could quickly drive the share price higher.
+On the other hand, smaller cap companies are riskier but can have a bigger upside.
+Also, chances are higher that small-cap companies could be acquired by larger companies, which could quickly drive up the stock price.